Transfer Admission Requirements

 Upper Iowa University will accept AA or AS degrees with a liberal arts core as fulfillment of the general education requirements.
 Upper Iowa University will also accept associate degrees with a major in nursing from registered nurses (must have current license) as fulfillment of its general education requirements.
 Prerequisites are not waived.

-Since ID 301 — Critical Thinking and ID 498 — Senior Project are components in the Upper Iowa University assessment strategy, transfer work will not be accepted to fulfill these requirements.
+Senior Projects are components in the Upper Iowa University assessment strategy, transfer work will not be accepted to fulfill these requirements.
 (For Center, Online, Self-Paced Degree, and International students only.)